sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 for these components on that endpoint.
 CoSWIDs share the same lifecycle requirements as a SWID tag.

 The following is an excerpt (with some modifications and reordering) from NIST Interagency Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}}, which describes the tag types used within the lifecycle defined in ISO-19770-2:2015.
-This information is included here to provide a concise reference for the use of CoSWIDs in the software lifecycle.
+This information is included here to provide a succinct description of the use of CoSWIDs in the software lifecycle.
+Understanding the use of CoSWIDs in the software lifecycle provides a basis for understanding the information provided in a CoSWID and the associated semantics of this information.

 > The SWID specification defines four types of SWID tags: primary, patch, corpus, and supplemental.